Canadian Canoe Museum: Exhibits

-The Canadian Canoe Museum's exhibits explore how the canoe defines the Canadian character and spirit.
-As well as the canoe collection, the museum features a dramatic waterfall, and a traditional Mi'kmaq wigwam where visitors can hear creation stories.
-Visitors can also try their hand at building a birch bark canoe in the Preserving Skills Gallery, plan a prospecting expedition like in the gold rush days, feel what it was like to be a voyageur during the fur trade era, and enjoy the cottaging lifestyles of the early 20th century.
+The Canadian Canoe Museum features exhibits that examine the significance of the canoe in shaping Canadian identity and culture.
+In addition to its extensive canoe collection, the museum includes interactive displays such as a recreated waterfall and a traditional Mi'kmaq wigwam, where visitors can listen to creation stories.
+The Preserving Skills Gallery allows visitors to experience hands-on activities like birchbark canoe construction.
+Other exhibits offer opportunities to plan a prospecting expedition inspired by the gold rush era, explore the life of a voyageur during the fur trade period, and learn about cottaging traditions in early 20th-century Canada.

-A notable exhibit started in October 2001, when the museum gained further prominence with the launch of Reflections: The Land, the People and the Canoe.
-This landmark exhibit featured Pierre Trudeau's famous buckskin jacket and birch bark canoe on public display for the first time, along with the personal artifacts of other significant paddlers, including Bill Mason, Victoria Jason and Eric Morse.
+A notable exhibition was introduced in October 2001, when the museum launched Reflections: The Land, the People and the Canoe.
+This exhibit brought increased attention to the museum by displaying Pierre Trudeau's iconic buckskin jacket and birchbark canoe to the public for the first time, along with personal items belonging to other notable paddlers, including Bill Mason, Victoria Jason, and Eric Morse.